-• The SBCI is exposed to the risk that a borrowing counterparty defaults on its obligations and fails to repay its debt in full, resulting in losses to the SBCI.
-The SBCI is exposed to credit risk (i) due to its loans to on-lenders and (ii) in respect of its risk sharing schemes, due to loans made to final beneficiaries which have been guaranteed by the SBCI.
+The SBCI is exposed to the risk that a counterparty defaults on its obligations and fails to repay its debt in full, resulting in losses to the SBCI.
+The SBCI is exposed to credit risk (i) due to its loans to on-lenders and (ii) in respect of its risksharing schemes, due to loans made to final beneficiaries which have been guaranteed by the SBCI.
+Credit risk increased during the financial year as a result of the adverse economic environment arising from the COVID-19 pandemic and the impact of Brexit on Irish enterprises.